-- All employees are provided with appropriate training on induction to the business as detailed in section 7, below; - Our Modern Slavery Policy and any updates are communicated to all employees via the intranet;

-- We will ensure that we continue to revise our Modern Slavery clauses in our contracts with our suppliers; - We will continue to ensure that our suppliers are provided with a copy of our Modern Slavery Policy; - We have established the Modern Slavery Steering Committee comprising of key individuals from the business who meet quarterly to consider how best to assess risk, carry out due diligence and review KPI's; - We will establish which suppliers are considered to be high risk and ensure that our zero tolerance approach to modern slavery is communicated and require them to confirm adherence to our Modern Slavery Policy as a minimum; and - We will continue to develop our risk assessment and due diligence processes and put in place further measures where areas of risk are identified; - The Procurement, Agriculture, Technical and HR teams will each draft a Mission Statement for their department underpinning the company's Mission Statement set out in section 2 of this Statement ensuring that the issue of modern slavery is utmost in the thoughts of its employees when forming new business relationships and making sure that similar standards are maintained in its existing business connections; and - The Procurement, Agriculture, Technical and HR teams shall all review their department policies/procedures and thereafter a central record of such documents will be collated and retained by the Legal Department.
+- All employees are provided with appropriate training on induction to the business as detailed in section 8, below; - Our Modern Slavery Policy and any updates are communicated to all employees via the intranet; - We will ensure that we continue to revise our Modern Slavery clauses in our contracts with our suppliers; - We will continue to ensure that our suppliers are provided with a copy of our current Modern Slavery Policy; - We have established the Modern Slavery Steering Committee comprising key individuals from the business who meet quarterly to consider how best to assess risk, carry out due diligence and review KPI's; - We will establish which suppliers are considered to be high risk and ensure that our zero-tolerance approach to modern slavery is communicated and require them to confirm adherence to our Modern Slavery Policy as a minimum; and - We will continue to develop our risk assessment and due diligence processes and put in place further measures where areas of risk are identified; - The Procurement, Agriculture, Technical and HR teams have each drafted a Mission Statement for their departments underpinning the company's Mission Statement set out in section 2 of this Statement ensuring that the issue of modern slavery is utmost in the thoughts of its employees when forming new business relationships and making sure that similar standards are maintained in its existing business connections; and - The Procurement, Agriculture, Technical and HR teams have undertaken a review of their department policies/procedures and a central record of such documents has been created which is retained by the Legal Department.
+Its content will be kept under review (at least annually) and any updated or additional documents stored on such central register.